 - WGSN: world leading fashion and trends forecaster.
 Great source for images, which can be used for non-commercial, educational purposes.
 To download content you need to create an account.

-- Women’s Wear Daily Archive (WWD): running from the first issue in 1910 to the present day WWD is a unique record of the twentieth century US and international fashion and beauty business covering key moments in the history of the industry, as well as major designers, brands, retailers and advertisers.
-Fully searchable this cover to cover digitised archive enables you to search for designers, products or influencers by name.
+- Women’s Wear Daily Archive (WWD): runs from the first issue in 1910 to the present day.
+WWD is a unique record of the twentieth century US and international fashion and beauty business covering key moments in the history of the industry, as well as major designers, brands, retailers and advertisers.
+Fully searchable, this cover to cover digitised archive enables you to search for designers, products or influencers by name.

 - Vogue Archive: the full (US) Vogue archive from 1892 to present in high-definition colour images and text.
 Very rich indexing makes it possible to find images by garment type, designer and brand name.

 For the UK market use Mintel which features detailed, up-to-date reports on clothing and footwear.
 Passport will give you a global perspective and covers clothing and footwear as well as luxury goods.
 Our marketing guide can help you.